 A Soldier's Story: Master Sergeant Raul Perez "Roy" Benavidez

-Dropping out of school early, Master Sergeant Roy Benavidez worked shining shoes as a farmhand and tire repairman to help support his family.
+Dropping out of school early, Master Sergeant Roy Benavidez worked as a shoe shiner, a farmhand, and a tire repairman to help support his family.

-He earned a Congressional Medal of Honor on May 2, 1968, when, during a helicopter rescue of a surrounded patrol (in which the helicopter crashed), Master Sergeant Roy Benavidez spent the next "six hours in hell" as he defended his position and rendered aid.
-He was so hurt (seven gunshots, 28 shrapnel holes, and bayonet stab wounds) that he was mistaken for dead until he spat into a doctor's face while they were zipping up his body bag.
+He earned a Congressional Medal of Honor on May 2, 1968, when, during a helicopter rescue of a surrounded patrol, in which the rescue helicopter itself crashed, Master Sergeant Roy Benavidez spent the next "six hours in hell" as he defended his position and rendered aid.
+He was so injured (seven gunshots, 28 shrapnel holes, and bayonet stab wounds) that he was mistaken for dead until he spat into a doctor's face while they were zipping up his body bag.

 Master Sergeant Roy Benavidez spent another year in the hospital recovering before returning to active duty.

-He retired from the U.S. Army in 1976, where he lectured to youth and authored three books.
+He retired from the US Army in 1976.
+He spent his retirement lecturing at youth events and authored the books "The Three Wars" and "Medal of Honor: A Vietnam Warrior's Story."
 He died on November 29, 1998.

 Hasbro has made a GI Joe commemorative action figure in his honor.